jmtt89/AndroidAppDemo/README.md

 ```

 ### Android Permissions

-In Android 6 and upper, the permission process for some functionalities need to be accepted by the user in Runtime, if the user don't accept that, multiples internal functionalities don't work as expected
+In Android 6 and above, the permission process for some functionalities needs to be accepted by the user in Runtime, if the user don't accept that, multiples internal functionalities won't work as expected.
+Use this in your main activity:

 ```Java
 @Override